axch/pattern-case/README.md

-The `case*` in this example expands into this composition of the matcher procedures `pair` and `null` and lambdas telling them what to do in each case:
+The `case*` in this example expands into this composition of the matcher procedures `pair` and `null` and lambdas telling them what to do if they match or don't:
 ```scheme
 (define (my-map f lst)
   (let ((expr-17 lst))